Theoretical background

 Over time, memes have become a collective language and a privileged means of online social interaction, capable not only of conveying complex ideas in a concise and effective way but also of facilitating negotiation and the expression of shared identities, helping to create a sense of belonging to a community or culture.
 As Shifman (2014) observed, memes allow individuals to share personal perspectives while remaining embedded in a social communication flow: “they allow people to be themselves, together.”
 The intersection between digital communication and the construction of collective identities, also observed in political and cultural contexts (Mattoni & Ceccobelli, 2018), is reflected in the use of memes to strengthen group dynamics and the sense of community, a phenomenon particularly evident in online communities that exchange mathematical memes, i.e., memes whose content incorporates mathematical ideas (Bini et al., 2023).
 This ability to humorously combine common cultural references with personal reflections makes memes a particularly effective means of communicating values, norms, and belonging, both individually and collectively.
 They allow users to position themselves relative to others, recognize themselves in communities of interest, and strengthen a sense of shared identity, but they can also create barriers for those who do not belong to that particular cultural ecosystem (Marino, 2022).

 An iconic example of a meme, analysed in detail in Bini (2021), is Spiderman pointing at Spiderman (Fig. 1), originated from a scene in the 1960s animated Spiderman series.
 This meme depicts two identical characters pointing at each other, symbolizing situations of misunderstanding, similarity, or mutual attribution of blame.
 The versatility of this meme has made it extremely popular, adaptable to various contexts due to the possibility of adding personalized text that changes its meaning, ranging from personal evaluations on social media (Fig. 2) to representations of mathematical concepts (Fig. 3).
 The Spiderman pointing at Spiderman meme is significant for our project: it inspired the creation of the logo (Fig. 4).
-In the logo, the two Spidermen represent ME (Mathematics) and MA (Meme), two dimensions of the project that interact and engage to analyse the potential of memes as educational cultural artifacts.
+In the logo, the two Spidermen represent ME (Meme) and MA (Mathematics), two dimensions of the project that interact to foster students’ learning and engagement.
 Additionally, the acronym MEMA intentionally evokes the Italian verb “memare,” a neologism that means “to create memes”, and represents the core of the project, emphasizing the centrality of the creative and participatory activity related to memes.

 In educational contexts, the use of memes is progressively becoming an opportunity to make teaching activities more fun, engaging, and accessible.
 Several studies have explored the impact of memes on learning processes, highlighting positive effects on students’ interest in the subjects covered and their motivation.
 For example, memes have been successfully integrated into fields such as medicine, mathematics, and accounting, with results showing greater student participation and engagement (Abou-El-Sood, 2024; Kayali & Altuntas, 2021; Mutua & Mwangi, 2023; Shahbaz et al., 2024; Sharif et al., 2024).
 However, the results of the impact of memes on academic performance are mixed.
 In some cases, students have shown significant improvements in participation (Bini et al., 2021) or in tests (Abou-El-Sood, 2024), while in others, such as in mathematics (Mutua & Mwangi, 2023), no substantial differences have been found.
 This suggests that the effect of memes may vary depending on the discipline or context.